 Intrahepatic cholangiocarcinoma, a cancer of the bile duct located inside the liver tissue, accounts for about 15 percent of liver cancers.
 It has a poor prognosis and no treatment that effectively improves survival.
 Liver metastases from other tumor sites (principally from colorectal cancer, but also from breast, ovarian and pancreatic cancer) are also a major cause of cancer-related death.

-MIV-818, the first oncology drug in development from Medivir’s in-house research, has been specifically designed for liver cancers both in its delivery to the liver and in its way of acting, aimed to make it more effective against liver cancer cells specifically.
+MIV-818, the first oncology drug in clinical development from Medivir’s in-house research, has been specifically designed for liver cancers.
 It has the potential to become the first liver-targeted, orally administered drug to benefit patients with HCC and other forms of liver cancer.

 The purpose of this first-in-human trial is to study the safety, tolerability, pharmacokinetics, and preliminary antitumor activity of MIV-818 in patients with advanced liver cancer.
 It will enroll patients with hepatocellular carcinoma (HCC), as well as patients with intrahepatic cholangiocarcinoma and patients with liver metastases from solid tumors.

-The design of phase I/II study of MIV-818 consists of three parts: a phase Ia study in which individual patients receive escalating doses of MIV-818.
-This will be followed by a phase Ib study in which the dose is escalated in cohorts of three patients in a 3+3 design in order to identify the recommended phase II dose (RP2D), which will be determined by the trial’s independent safety review committee.
-In the third and final part of the study two dose expansion cohorts of patients, one with HCC and the other with intrahepatic cholangiocarcinoma, will receive MIV-818 at the RP2D.
+The phase I/II study of MIV-818 consists of three parts: a phase Ia study in which individual patients receive escalating doses of MIV-818 with the primary objective to evaluate the tolerability, safety and pharmacokinetics of MIV-818.
+This will be followed by a phase Ib study in which the dose is escalated in cohorts of three patients in a 3+3 design in order to identify the recommended phase II dose.
+In the phase II part of the study two cohorts of patients with liver cancer, will receive the recommended dose of MIV-818.